 - Do you have harnesses to keep your operators safe while operating the lift?
 If not, factor in the cost of safety equipment.

-Ask yourself these simple questions before you decide to purchase or rent a forklift.
+Ask yourself these simple questions before purchasing or renting a forklift.
 Financial considerations are always important, but logistics and safety should be top of mind, too.

-If you need help deciding which path is right for you, give us a call.
-Our material handling experts will work with you to ensure you get the right equipment for your needs.
+Call us if you need help deciding which path is right for you.
+Our material handling experts will work with you to ensure you get the right equipment.